jtakayama/makahiki/doc/installation-makahiki-vagrant.rst

 This virtual machine is for development.
 It should not be used as a production server.

+To install VirtualBox and Vagrant and download the Makahiki source code, use :ref:`section-installation-makahiki-vagrant-environment-setup`.

 To install Makahiki on Vagrant and start the server, use :ref:`section-installation-makahiki-vagrant-quickstart`.

 If you want to use Eclipse to develop software with Makahiki, use :ref:`section-installation-makahiki-vagrant-eclipse`.